servimp/Rails-SSE-Ws-demo/README.md

 3: Re-stocking limits alerts are shown when inventory for a model is below 10 units.

-4: Show store transfers are suggested after higher quantities of a model are available in other stores.
+4: Show store transfers are suggested when higher quantities of a model are available in other stores.